-Join Chris Nodder for an in-depth discussion in this video Finding the right participants, part of Foundations of UX: Usability Testing .
+Join Chris Nodder for an in-depth discussion in this video Finding the right participants, part of UX Foundations: Usability Testing.

 - There are two ways of finding participants for your study.
 One, is to do it yourself.
 The other is to pay somebody to recruit them for you.
 If you have more time on your hands than available money, you'll probably be doing it yourself.
 First, you have to work out what attributes your study participant should have.
 Then, you need to find a large number of people who are interested in helping you out, and match them against your attributes.
 We'll talk in detail about the participant attributes that you should look for in the next video.

 But for now, just remember it probably won't work very well just dragging people in off the street to be participants in your usability study.
 You'll have specific recruiting requirements based on your product, the questions you have, your location, and whether you're looking at making your existing customers happy, or at acquiring new ones.
 There are many ways of finding suitable people to be participants.
 You could use classified ads on sites like Craigslist.
 You can run online ads using Google AdWords, or physical ads in locations like supermarkets, libraries, and other places with bulletin boards.

 You could use online forums or social media.
 Here, it's best to direct people to a page on your site so they know that the posting is legitimate.
 If you've planned ahead, you could add an "I'll give feedback" product improvement checkbox to your registration and "Contact Us" forms.
 You might be able to persuade your sales team to let you contact some existing customers who would be open to this sort of research.
 You could obviously also advertise for participants on your site.
 But be aware that if you do this you'll be introducing what's called selection bias.